theBlackBoxSociety/CodeCrashCourses/AI_lecture/readme.md

 Training:<br>
 https://liner.ai/

 ## 6. This year we started with AIAIAI.
 Project run by Jerry Galle, Floor Toppets (master), Floor Vanden Berghe (ex-master) & Vincent Vanasten (3e bach)

-http://aiaiai.mediakunst.be/
+   Everybody is free to join and experiment to create projects with AI.
+We have one fast pc at out disposal plus a small budget to realise mini projects. http://aiaiai.mediakunst.be/